vegarringdal/simple-html/README.md

  * [x] add current filter to footer
  * [x] total rows/filtered rows to footer
  * [x] clear filter with button in footer
- * [ ] excel similar column filter, like we have in old grid
+ * [x] excel similar column filter, like we have in old grid
-   * mostly minor stuff left here
+   * this will only show first 50 rows.. important user knows this
  * [x] hold shift +contr and use mousewheel to scroll horizontal

+# Needed for editing
+* todo..

 ## Wanted/considering
  * [ ] find all function
  * [ ] replace value
- * [ ] edit cells callback/event
+ * [ ] edit cells callback/event (best way to really have controll is to add Entity handler to Datacontainer)
  * [ ] option to override cell with callback, incase someone want svg and text etc, we can give them access to lit-html ctx for fast rendering

 ## Other: